 and<instanceId>

-<region ID>
+<Region ID>

-needs to be replaced with the region ID of the preemptible instance.{ "product": "ECS", "resourceId": "acs:ecs:cn-shanghai:Alibaba Cloud account UID:instance/<resource-id>", "level": "WARN", "instanceName": "instanceName", "regionId": "<region ID>", "groupId": "0", "name": "Instance:PreemptibleInstanceInterruption", "content": { "instanceId": "i-2zeg014dfo4y892z***", "instanceName": "wor***b73", "action": "delete" }, "status": "Normal" }
+variable with the region ID of the spot instance.{ "product": "ECS", "resourceId": "acs:ecs:cn-shanghai:<Alibaba Cloud account ID>UID:instance/<resource-id>", "level": "WARN", "instanceName": "instanceName", "regionId": "<Region ID>", "groupId": "0", "name": "Instance:PreemptibleInstanceInterruption", "content": { "instanceId": "i-2zeg014dfo4y892z***", "instanceName": "wor***b73", "action": "delete" }, "status": "Normal" }

 Click OK.